ambsenyestudi/ElephantCarpaccioPatterns/POORMANSDI.md

 - Unity IOC
 - Built In dotnet core Injection Framework

-But my first contact with Dependency Injection was through a Framework called Simple IOC, though some say it is an antipattern for me was the easiest to figure out.
+But my first contact with Dependency Injection was through a Framework called Simple IOC (MVVMLight lib), though some say it is an antipattern for me was the easiest to figure out.

 ### No magic only composition an reflection
 The first reaction of *noob* when told about Inversion of Control is that they can't wrap their head